HeshamMegid/blog-posts/ci-infra/setting-up-ci-infrastructure-with-buildkite-and-anka.md

 ## Conclusion

 Using Anka and Buildkite, we created a CI infrastructure that’s easily scalable, reduces flakiness/environmental drift, and gives us lots of flexibility to run build pipelines that take hours to complete, or pipelines that require access to physical devices.

+While it took a significant time investment to build our own CI infrastructure, we think that the greater control and flexibility it gives us is well worth the effort.